It's great to have you here and sticking with it. Hopefully you have had a good week.

-Cognitive Behavioural Therapy has emerged in recent decades and is a solution-focused form of psychotherapy that has been designed to reduce symptoms and boost wellbeing.
+Cognitive Behavioural Therapy has emerged in recent decades and is a solution-focused form of psychotherapy that has been designed to reduce symptoms of anxiety and depression and boost wellbeing.
 CBT has two parts, ‘cognitive’ and ‘behavioural’.

 Cognitive focuses on your brain; we can try to change negative patterns of thinking.
 Behavioural focuses on how you act.
 CBT aims to help us take charge of our thinking and develop behaviours that benefit us.

 CBT works in multiple ways.